mineadmin/doc-v3/docs/en/index.md

 features:
   - icon: 🚀
-    title: Cutting-edge Tech Stack
+    title: Cutting-Edge Tech Stack
     details: Built with the latest technologies including Swoole5, Swow, Hyperf3, PHP8, Vue3, Vite5, and TypeScript.
     link: /
-  - icon: �
+  - icon: 🍿
-    title: Redesigned Architecture
+    title: New Architecture
-    details: The revamped and streamlined 3.0 version features an optimized frontend-backend architecture for enhanced developer efficiency and experience.
+    details: A fully redesigned and streamlined 3.0 version, featuring excellent frontend and backend architecture for a more efficient development experience.
     link: /
-  - icon: 🚄
+  - icon: 🚅
     title: High Performance
-    details: Since its first release, MineAdmin has prioritized high performance, a commitment we continue to uphold.
+    details: Since the first release of MineAdmin, high performance has always been our pursuit, and we will continue this tradition.
     link: /
-  - icon: 🌍
+  - icon: 🌐
     title: Internationalization
-    details: Built-in industry-standard i18n solutions support multiple languages, including Simplified Chinese, Traditional Chinese, and English by default.
+    details: Built-in industry-standard internationalization solutions, supporting multi-language switching with default support for Simplified Chinese, Traditional Chinese, and English.
     link: /
   - icon: 🎨
     title: Replaceable Component Library
-    details: While the frontend is developed with Element Plus, the underlying framework is agnostic to any component library, allowing easy integration with alternatives.
+    details: The frontend is developed with Element Plus, but the underlying framework is not dependent on any component library.
+Easily switch to any other component library on the market with minimal modifications.
     link: /
-  - icon: 🎠
+  - icon: 🎡
-    title: App Marketplace
+    title: Application Market
     details: The new version provides comprehensive plugin support at its core, laying a solid foundation for future ecosystem expansion.
     link: /